harvardinformatics/snpArcher/README.md

 ## TO DO:

-post VCF stuff: number of SNPs, number of filtered SNPs, SFS,rrelatedness (vcftools), PCA (the low depth version), NJ tree, SNPs per bp for each scaffold (or any metric that indicates regions of the genome look bad).
+- ive tried the following to address the problem below, re. resubmitting with many resouces.
+It seems resources need to be specified in the rule, with the resources keyword, and multiplied by the special 'attempt' variable.
+However, if any resources are specified within cluster_config.yml under the default, these always override resources specified in the rule and it doesn't work.
+Moreover, if I instead use a value obtained from a dict, it also doesn't work.
+Basically the only way I'm able to get things to work now is if I specify the number directly in the rules file.

-resubmit failed jobs; for genomicsdbImport, resubmit with more mem too make failed jobs resubmit tasks with more resources! e.g. genomicsDBImport also resubmit haplotypecaller jobs that fail for inexplicable reasons, maybe with 30% more memory?
+- it really seems like if there are any job submission parameters defined in cluster_config.yml, either for the specific rule or __default__, it just uses those and ignores any job-specific resource allocations. resubmit failed jobs; for genomicsdbImport, resubmit with more mem too make failed jobs resubmit tasks with more resources! e.g. genomicsDBImport also resubmit haplotypecaller jobs that fail for inexplicable reasons, maybe with 30% more memory?
 resources:
         mem_mb=lambda wildcards, attempt: attempt * 100
         # with --restart-times 3, attempt will take on values 1 thru 3

+update this, putting all the options found in profile/slurm/config.yaml

+post VCF stuff: number of SNPs, number of filtered SNPs, SFS,rrelatedness (vcftools), PCA (the low depth version), NJ tree, SNPs per bp for each scaffold (or any metric that indicates regions of the genome look bad).

 have some recommendations about requesting memory/time, maybe even running it on a few individuals first to see what bam2gvcf takes. recommend serial_requeue for bam2gvcf since it doesn't take long? this is also the step that submits the most jobs by far, so keeping resource requests light is important.
 Also keep in mind that a few (3) Gb gets subtracted from what you request, since jave needs a few extra to run things in the background.
 CHANGE SCHEMATICS TO HAVE SUGESTED QUEUE, RESOURCE ALLOCATION, suggest low-pending-time queue for bam2vcf.
 SOme jobs submitted to serial_requeue may fail for strange reasons (e.g. "ModuleNotFoundError"), but resubmitting them by restarting the snakemake pipeline should do the trick.